Top 12 Best Time Tracking Apps for Freelancers

 6 – Hubstaff

-Hubstaff is a one of the most used time tracking apps that lets you monitor time and productivity.
+Hubstaff is one of the most used time tracking apps that lets you monitor time and productivity.

 Hubstaff lets you generate accurate timecards for invoicing and processing payroll.
 The app enables you to establish rates for each team member and will automatically streamline payments.